alanb128/alerter-client/README.md

 - four 220 ohm resistors
 - one small breadboard PCB such as [this](https://www.adafruit.com/product/1214)
 - some female - female jumpers and headers
+- a micro SD card (at least 16GB) and a micro USB power supply

 Here is the schematic for connecting everything together: